Law & Order: Special Victims Unit

-The two longest-running regular characters in live-action scripted television history both achieved that record on SVU.
+The two longest-running regular characters in primetime live-action scripted American television history both achieved that record on SVU.
 Richard Belzer's John Munch character began his 21st consecutive season as a main character, first on Homicide: Life on the Street and then on SVU, in the show's 14th season in fall 2012, breaking the 20-season record held by two cast members of Gunsmoke and remaining through SVUs 15th season before departing as a regular.
 In fall 2021, Mariska Hargitay began her 23rd season as Olivia Benson, in turn breaking Belzer's record.

 Premise

 In the criminal justice system, sexually based offenses are considered especially heinous.
 In New York City, the dedicated detectives who investigate these vicious felonies are members of an elite squad known as the Special Victims Unit.
 These are their stories.